uadmin/uadmin-docs/dapi/disabled_functions.rst

 ----------------------
 `Back To Top`_

 APIDisabledEdit controls the data API's disabled for edit commands.
+By default, APIDisabledEdit returns **false**.

 Type: